raspberrypilearning/cd-my-favourite-celebrity/en/step_10.md

 }
 ```

 + Next let's add that border on the `img`.
 The property we need here is `border`.
 There are plenty of different border options, the full list can be found here: **[Borders](https://www.w3schools.com/css/css_border.asp)**.
-We will use the shortest one like I've used below:
+I  will use the shortest one as can be seen below:

 ```css
 img{